davenquinn/xenoliths/paper/text/chapters/03-depth-constraints.md

 geothermometry shows that the peridotite samples form two temperature groups with centroids separated by roughly 60ºC.
 This temperature range likely corresponds to an array of sample sources along a depth gradient.
-For spinel peridotites, equilibration depths can only be analytically estimated within broad boundaries.
+For spinel peridotites, equilibration depths can only be analytically determined within broad boundaries.
 With no reliable geobarometers for spinel peridotites, several less robust metrics are used to evaluate the depth of the xenolith source.
 We present several lines of reasoning suggesting that the samples were